-Yes, in some moments choose the bliss… I will remember who I am and I will choose to embrace my true essence… I will choose freedom and peace and bliss.
+Yes, in some moments I will choose the bliss… I will choose to remember the truth of who I am and I will choose to embrace my true essence… I will choose freedom and peace and bliss.

 In other moments, I will forget and I will turn away from my true essence… I will choose suffering.

-But each time I choose bliss, each moment I choose to remember the truth of who I am and to turn towards that truth – rather than away from it – I will be a step closer to stepping through that door once and for all… with no turning back… stepping into our home in the Promised Land.
+And each time I choose bliss, each moment I choose to remember the truth of who I am and to turn towards that truth – rather than away from it – I will be one step closer to finally walking through that open door once and for all.